-Generalist vs specialist software users – Moving to MYOB Advanced [Part 5]
+Generalist vs specialist software users – Moving to MYOB Acumatica [Part 5]

-In this post, we will examine the differences between a “generalist” and a “specialists software user and what the difference means for your business software research process.
+In this post, we will examine the differences between a “generalist” and a “specialist software user and what the difference means for your business software research process.

-Previous article – You don’t have to eat it all at once – Moving to MYOB Advanced [Part 4]
+Previous article – You don’t have to eat it all at once – Moving to MYOB Acumatica [Part 4]

 There is a natural transformation that takes place in businesses once they grow beyond a certain point in that key stakeholders within that business will need to transfer from being generalists into being specialists.